 The practice kept detailed dental care records containing information about the patients' current dental needs, past treatment and medical histories.
-The dentists assessed patients' treatment needs in line with recognised guidance.
+The dentist assessed patients' treatment needs in line with recognised guidance.

-We saw the practice audited patients' dental care records to check that the dentists/clinicians recorded the necessary information.
+We saw the practice audited patients' dental care records to check that the dentist recorded the necessary information